spyder-ide/spyder-docs/doc/ipythonconsole.rst

 Spyder can launch new ``IPython`` instances itself, through "Open an IPython console" under the :guilabel:`Consoles` menu, the :guilabel:`IPython Console` pane menu or its context menu (:kbd:`Ctrl-T` by default), to take advantage of the full suite of Spyder's features.
 Each console implements a robust two-process ``IPython`` session, with a lightweight front-end interface connected to a full kernel back end.
-Additionally, you can connect to external kernels managed by QtConsole sessions or the Jupyter Notebook, through the :guilabel:`Connect to an existing kernel` dialog under the same menus, which support many of Spyder's advanced capabilities.
+You can also connect to external local and remote kernels, including those managed by QtConsole sessions or the Jupyter Notebook, through the :guilabel:`Connect to an existing kernel` dialog under the same menus
+External kernels still support :ref:`many <console-features>` (though not all) of Spyder's advanced capabilities.

 .. image:: images/console/console_menu.png
    :align: center